openkim/kim-tools/docs/source/tutorial.rst

 .. note::
     If you are working in the KIM Developer Platform and intend to test the integration of your Test Driver into the OpenKIM pipeline, you should put your Test Driver in ``/home/openkim/test-drivers/<Extended KIM ID Prefix>__TD_DDDDDDDDDDDDD_VVV``, where ``<Extended KIM ID Prefix>`` is a short alphanumeric description of your test driver, ``DDDDDDDDDDDD`` is an arbitrary unique 12-digit integer code (it is conventional for in-development codes to start with `000000`), and ``VVV`` is the version starting with ``000``.
 For more info see https://openkim.org/doc/schema/kim-ids/.

-The Crystal Genome framework uses AFLOW Prototype Labels to describe arbitrary crystal structures in a complete, concise, and human-readable manner.
-A thorough description of the AFLOW prototype label can be found in Part IIB here: https://arxiv.org/abs/2401.06875.

 .. _doc.tutorial.property:

 Property Definition